seanox/virtual-environment/README.md

 - Multiple drives with different environments can be used in parallel on one computer.
 - Fast switching between different drives and environments is possible.
 - Fixed drive letters and paths are used.
+- The use of the file system and registry from the host is avoided.
+- Environments can be maintained and distributed centrally.
+- Users all use the same environment with the same paths and configurations, which makes automation easier.

 ## List of available modules
 https://github.com/seanox/portable-development-environment/tree/main/modules